 Are you interested in a private blood test that will provide you with an accurate summary of your health?
-From breakdown of cholesterol, to kidney function, liver function and much more?
-Our head doctor has created a unique full blood profile in cooperation with our laboratory that offers an excellent overview of your health.
+From the breakdown of cholesterol, to kidney function, liver function and much more?
+Our head doctor has created a unique blood test profile in cooperation with our laboratory that offers an excellent overview of your health.
 This was recently featured in the Daily Telegraph, BBC3 and Cosmopolitan Magazine.

 The full blood test is used to highlight any important health issues that may need to be addressed before they develop into more serious health problems.
 It can also be used to determine how your personal lifestyle choices may be affecting your body and blood cells.

 The test will also show if you already have any underlying medical conditions such as diabetes, anaemia and osteoporosis.